SSD Nissa FC: Colors and badge

 Its official colours are red and yellow.

 Stadium

-Nissa currently plays its home games at the Stadio Palmintelli, the second-largest stadium in the city of Caltanissetta.

-Until 2013, Nissa played their home matches at Stadio Marco Tomaselli, informally known as Pian del Lago, with a capacity of 11,950.
+Nissa plays their home matches at Stadio Marco Tomaselli, informally known as Pian del Lago, with a capacity of 11,950.
 This venue also hosted an Italy national under-21 football team match in 1994, which ended in a 2–1 win for the azzurrini against Croatia national under-21 football team, but is best remembered for seeing the Italian team play with Nissa's red-coloured home shirts due to both teams having very similar jersey colours and lacking the corresponding reserve kits.

+Nissa played their home games between 2013 and 2022 at Stadio Palmintelli, the second-largest stadium in Caltanissetta.